-Most of the time you can shim the cabinets as you go, but if there’s an extreme bow in the wall (more than 3/8 of an inch), shim it out before you hang the cabinet.
+Most of the time you can shim the cabinets as you go, but if there’s an extreme bow in the wall (more than 3/8-in.), shim it out before you hang the cabinet.
 If you don’t, you may accidentally pull the back off the cabinet while fastening it into place.
 Hold a level across the wall, and slide a shim up from the bottom (go in from the top when you’re doing the top side) until it’s snug.
 Then pin or tape it into place.

 Clamp, Drill, Fasten

 When connecting two cabinets to each other, line up the face frames and clamp them together.
 Both cabinets should be fastened to the wall at this point, but you may have to loosen one cabinet or the other to get the frames to line up perfectly.
 Jerome prefers hand-screw clamps because they don’t flex, and less flex means a tighter grip.
-Predrill a 1/8-inch hole before screwing them together with a 2-1/2-inch screw.
+Predrill a 1/8-in. hole before screwing them together with a 2-1/2-in. screw.
 Choose the less noticeable cabinet of the two for drilling and placing the screw head.

 Use a Block of Wood for Scribing

 Find the largest distance between the outside of the cabinet and the wall.
 Take that measurement and make a pencil mark on your filler strip (measure over right to left in this case).
 Clamp the filler onto the cabinet flush with the inside of the vertical rail.
 Measure over from the wall to your pencil mark, and make a scribing block that size.
 Use your block to trace a pencil line down the filler strip.
 Masking tape on the filler strip helps the pencil line show up better and protects the finish from the saw table.